texstudio-org/texstudio/utilities/manual/source/editing.md

 ### Using table templates

-Texstudio offers the possibility to reformat an existing latex table after a table template.
+TeXstudio offers the possibility to reformat an existing latex table after a table template.

 For example, you have entered following table into txs: